Kong/terraform-provider-konnect/docs/resources/portal_auth.md

 ### Optional

 - `basic_auth_enabled` (Boolean) The organization has basic auth enabled.
+- `idp_mapping_enabled` (Boolean) Whether IdP groups determine the Konnect Portal teams a developer has.
+This will soon replace oidc_team_mapping_enabled.
 - `konnect_mapping_enabled` (Boolean) Whether a Konnect Identity Admin assigns teams to a developer.
 - `oidc_auth_enabled` (Boolean) The organization has OIDC disabled.
 - `oidc_claim_mappings` (Attributes) Mappings from a portal developer atribute to an Identity Provider claim. (see [below for nested schema](#nestedatt--oidc_claim_mappings))